Abhinandan-Ricky/training.python_web/source/presentations/session06.rst

     If the path leads to a location that doesn't exist, the server responds with a **404 Not Found** error.

-    In the golden days of yore, this was the only way content was served via HTTP.
+    Back in the day, this was the only way content was served via HTTP.

 .. nextslide:: Paths in an MVC System